hanzhi713/image-collage-maker/README.md

 python3 gui.py
 ```

-If you're using Windows, you may want to try the [experimental build for Windows](https://github.com/hanzhi713/image-collage-maker/releases)
+If you're using Windows or MacOS, you may want to try the [binaries](https://github.com/hanzhi713/image-collage-maker/releases) built by PyInstaller

 Or, read the following part for the usage of the command-line tool.